FEMA/openfema-samples/CONTRIBUTING.md

 ## Welcome!

-We're so glad you're thinking about contributing to the OpenFEMA project!
+We are so glad you're thinking about contributing to the OpenFEMA project!
 If you're unsure about anything, just ask -- or submit the issue or pull request anyway.
 The worst that can happen is you'll be politely asked to change something.
 We love all friendly contributions.

-_I think it is important to add a "code of conduct" and possibly an "open source" policy here_

 If you have any questions, please [send us an email](mailto:openfema@fema.dhs.gov).